nafets227/backup/README.md

 History mode safes the backup to a subdirectory YYYY/mm/dd based on the backup date (today, unless --histdate is used).
 In order to save space, starting from the second backup we are hard-linking to unchanged filed of previous backup.
+With --histkeep also unsuccessful backups are reused in order to avoid double-downloading.

 # Sources #
 backup supports currently the following sources: